-On 1 April 2006, new financial arrangements were introduced for both the 1992 and the newly established 2006 Pension Firefighter Pension Schemes.
+On 1 April 2006, new financial arrangements were introduced for both the 1992 and the 2006 Pension Firefighter Pension Schemes.

-Both schemes are unfunded, defined benefit schemes, and are regulated by the Department for Communities and Local Government (DCLG) (Home Office from 5 January 2016).
+Both schemes are regulated by the Home Office.
 Contributions to the schemes are made by firefighters and employers, which are paid into a separate Pension Fund Account, from which most commutations and pension payments are made.
-Any deficit on this account will be met by DCLG, and any surplus at the end of the year must be paid back to DCLG.
+Any deficit on this account will be met by the Home Office, and any surplus at the end of the year must be paid back to the Home Office.

 The introduction of the 2006 scheme enabled firefighters on the Retained Duty System to contribute to a pension scheme, although those who choose not to join will still be eligible to receive a payment following an injury whilst on duty.